arturo-j-martinez-ii/tlens/README.md

 ![image alt](https://github.com/arturo-j-martinez-ii/arglassestranscribe/blob/main/images%20for%20README/5%20-%20Fan%20and%20Bottom%20Closed%20Together.jpeg?raw=true)
 19d.
 Flip the Pi and insert the microSD card into the Raspberry Pi 5 ![image alt](https://github.com/arturo-j-martinez-ii/arglassestranscribe/blob/main/images%20for%20README/6%20-%20Where%20microSD%20Inserts.jpeg?raw=true) ![image alt](https://github.com/arturo-j-martinez-ii/arglassestranscribe/blob/main/images%20for%20README/7%20-%20microSD%20Inserted.jpeg?raw=true)

-Keep the lid open as we'll need to make some modifications to fit the wire through and can test if the OLED functions properly!
+Keep the lid off as we'll need to make some modifications to fit the wire through and can test if the OLED functions properly!

-20.
-21.
-22.
+Now you can flip it back over, and we can begin setting up Ubuntu on the Pi!

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------